dotlang/language/README.md

 - If operator has two arguments, it will be infix syntax (A op B), if it has one parameter, it will be prefix (op A).

-- `=` operator, makes a variable refer to the same object as another variable.
+- `=` operator, makes a variable refer to the same object as another variable, by defaut.
+You can override this operator for your type.
+It is overriden for primitives to make a copy.
 - `x == y` will call `equals` functions is existing, by default compares field-by-field values.

 ##Special syntax
-- `$i` function inputs
+- `$[i]` function inputs
 - `$_` input place-holder in chaining
 - `:` for hash, call by name, array slice, loop
 - `<>` template syntax